mattpopovich/mattpopovich.com/_posts/2024-11-17-moving-my-plex-library-from-a-mac-to-a-synology-nas.md

 Using ~~[`scp`](https://www.geeksforgeeks.org/scp-command-in-linux-with-examples/)~~ [`rsync`](https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories) to transfer the data to the NAS is probably the best option but can be a bit difficult/intimidating.
 I would highly recommend not using `scp` as if the transfer gets interrupted for any reason, it is very difficult to resume it. `rsync` can easily resume incomplete transfers and is a much better tool for this job.

 I elected to plug in the external hard drive to a computer and then open/mount both my external hard drive and my NAS on my computer.
 This allows me to then click and drag the files/folders from one to the other.
 I did this mainly because I have a few folders that have [Apple's tags feature](https://support.apple.com/guide/mac-help/tag-files-and-folders-mchlp15236/mac) on them.
 I could not get `rsync` to copy over the tags no matter what I did.
 In hindsight, the tags are kind of a dumb feature and I probably would have been better off just modifying the file/folder names. **However**, be aware that there are a few issues that can silently happen with this method.
-Read my blog post [here](TODO) for a writeup of my difficulties.
+I am working on a blog post with a writeup containing my difficulties. <!-- TODO: Add link -->

 No matter which route you choose, I'd **highly recommend hard wiring things together during the transfer**.
 Try your best to avoid connecting to the NAS over WiFi.
 Things will go much faster.
 Your computers will thank you.